- You will be tested for STIs and HIV when you go in for a prenatal check-up.

 Making good health decisions during your pregnancy helps your baby’s growth and development.
 Recognizing sexually transmitted infections and getting quick access to treatment can reduce complications and support a healthy delivery.

-- Sexually Transmitted Infections in Pregnant Women: Integrating Screening and Treatment into Prenatal Care, Paediatric drugs
+- Sexually Transmitted Infections in Pregnant Women: Integrating Screening and Treatment into Prenatal Care, Pediatric drugs

 - STD during Pregnancy-CDC Fact Sheet, CDC

 - Clinician’s Guide to Routine HIV Testing During Pregnancy, Minnesota Department of Health